charisse10/582-project1/README.md

 # Portfoly'all
-#### This is a portfolio web app where projects are showcased for viewing, liking, and commenting from viewers.
+#### This is a portfolio web app where projects are showcased for viewing and liking from viewers.

 ## Project setup
 ```